Don’t miss out on the latest CyclingTips updates.

 Talansky came into cycling as a junior in Miami, Florida.
-A self-described “disastrous” stint with Amore-Vita during the first half of 2009 led to the American riding with the amateur Cal Giant Berry Farms-Specialized team in 2010, where he won a U23 National TT title and finished second overall at the Tour de l’Avenir.
-In July 2010 he signed with Slipstream Sports, where he rode at the WorldTour level from 2011 through 2017.
+A self-described “disastrous” stint with Amore-Vita during the first half of 2009 led to the American riding with the amateur Cal Giant Berry Farms-Specialized team in 2010, where he won a U23 National TT title, had a breakthrough ride at the Tour of the Gila, and finished second overall at the Tour de l’Avenir.
+In July 2010 he signed with Slipstream Sports, the organization where he rode at the WorldTour level from 2011 through 2017.

 He finished seventh overall in his second Grand Tour, the 2012 Vuelta a España, and backed that up by finishing 10th in his Tour de France debut, in 2013.
 Last year he placed fifth overall at the Vuelta a España.
 His biggest win came at the 2014 Criterium du Dauphine, ahead of Alberto Contador and Jurgen Van Den Broeck.